rikimbili/Glasscord-Installer-for-VSCode/readme.md

 # [=============> Some Facts <=============]

 - I'm currently a Computer Science student on my first year at the University of Central Florida.
-  Since I dont have much experience, this code is far from perfect and if you got something to share, feel free to contribute.
+  Since I dont have much experience, I dont know what else I can do to optimize the code.
+If you got something to share, feel free to contribute.
 - This small project took me approximately 2-3 full days of work(around 20-24 hours) because I had to relearn a ton of stuff and because I work really slow, but it was a satisfying journey at the end.